Methodology

 • Respondent’s and child(ren)’s demographic characteristics.

-• Partner’s employment status and details.
+• Partner’s employment history and qualifications.

 4. Sampling